grachet/kaios-google-task/README.md

 Google task is a todo list manager.

-KaiOS is a mobile operating system based Firefox OS with 100 million devices worldwide (third mobile OS after Android and IOS)
+KaiOS is a mobile operating system based Firefox OS with 100 million devices worldwide (third mobile OS after Android and IOS).

 It bring smartphone features to non-touch feature phone with 300*240px screen.

 You can access with the website but it's not done for smartphone/computer screen.